desultory/ugrd/docs/configuration.md

 Similarly `ugrd.kmod.novideo` `nonetwork`, and `nosound` exist to ignore video, network, and sound devices that may appear when autodetecting modules.

 ### Filesystem modules

+`ugrd.fs.mounts` is the core of the filesystem module category and is included by default.

+Additional modules include:

+`ugrd.fs.btrfs` - Helps with multi-device BTRFS mounts, subvolume selection.
+`ugrd.fs.fakeudev` - Makes 'fake' udev entries for DM devices.
+`ugrd.fs.cpio` - Packs the build dir into a CPIO archive with PyCPIO.
+`ugrd.fs.livecd` - Assists in livecd image creation.
+`ugrd.fs.lvm` - Activates LVM mounts.
+`ugrd.fs.mdraid` - For MDRAID mounts.
+`ugrd.fs.resume` - Handles resume from hibernation.
+`ugrd.fs.test_image` - Creates a test rootfs for automated testing.

 #### ugrd.fs.mounts